Published (and heavily edited) in The Express Tribune

 Which is why, after the single-worst crisis in our history, injecting steroids into our execution rate is just not enough.

-As Feisal H. Naqvi once quoted, ‘Widening roads to solve traffic congestion is like loosening your belt to cure obesity.’
+As Mr. Feisal Naqvi once quoted, ‘Widening roads to solve traffic congestion is like loosening your belt to cure obesity.’
 Welcome to capacity-building, Raiwind-style.
-Like building Danish schools for education, or running Metro Buses for public transport, or sending saris to Modi’s mother for Indo-Pak peace, military courts trying terrorists faster is a drop in the ocean given the gravity of the challenge .
+Like building Danish schools for education, or running Metro Buses for public transport, or sending saris to Modi’s mother for Indo-Pak peace, military courts trying terrorists faster is a drop in the ocean.